kaviarjs/nova/docs/index.md

         },

         // Manipulate the transformed body
-        // Here, you would be able to remove certain fields, or manipulate the body
+        // Here, you would be able to remove certain fields, or manipulate the Nova Query body
         // This happens before creating the nodes, so it gives you a chance to do whatever you wish embody(body) {
           // Do whatever you wish to the body.